For many, the glitter of tinsel and glow of holiday lights bring forth feelings of happiness and good cheer.

 - Get crafty.
 While everyone’s out visiting Santa and decking the halls, take up a craft that will keep you busy.
-My neighbors are avid kombucha brewers, while my cousin makes a mean batch of salsa.
+My neighbors are avid kombucha brewers.
+They would likely have answers to most related doubts, whether it is regarding its recipe or finding out which are the best kombucha heating pads for perfect fermentation.
+My cousin, on the other hand, makes a mean batch of salsa.
 Me?
 I love making chocolate truffles.
 Giving away your homemade treats is an opportunity to participate in the season without going overboard or fully engaging with tradition.
 And because your crafts are made to be consumed, you don’t have to worry about them gathering dust on someone’s shelf.

 - Catch up with friends.
 Decline the invitation to the gift exchange or the holiday theater production and catch up with friends instead.
 Any time is a good time for a coffee and croissant or an after-work appetizer, but people are generally more open to socializing around the holidays.
 Take advantage of their availability and reconnect.

 - Lend a hand to those in need.
 Sometimes a good way to make yourself feel better is to do something nice for others.
 Northwest Harvest has a number of opportunities for volunteers – from sorting donations to packaging bulk foods – at its locations in Seattle, Kent, Spokane and Yakima.
 Seattle-based nonprofit Facing Homelessness welcomes anyone willing to gather trash at homeless encampments or help build tiny homes for the unhoused.
 Churches everywhere need help serving meals.
 It’s hard to be unhappy when you’re helping.